 Is there a way to hold the paper still?

-Some drawing boards are just a flat surface that may require tape to hold the paper in place.
+Some drawing boards are just flat surfaces that may require tape to hold the paper in place.
 While others have clips and bands to keep your paper from moving or being blown around by the wind when outside.
 If you like the idea of storing your work with the board then the one with clips is the way to go.
 If you have a flat board then perhaps purchasing elastic or rubber bands large enough to go around it would work.

 Can I angle the surface?